atreides1/HW5-Benchmarking/README.md

 # Steps for Performance Evaluation

 ### 1. State the goals and define the system boundaries.
+* Cache capable of handling workloads modeled from expected requests in ETC cache.

 ### 2. List services and outcomes.

 ### 3. Select metrics: criteria to compare performance.
+* Cache is available: Returns literally anything for any given request (95% return)
+* Cache is reliable: Returns proper values/errors for any given request (95% return)
+* Throughput: Maximum rate of successful send requests (Client -> Server)
+  > Maximum rate of successful received responses (Server -> Client)

 ### 4. List parameters: system and workload.